-There was a big server outage which effected Fitbit across North America, Europe and Australia.
-Everything is back to normal now but for a few hours Fitbit’s website and syncing services were down.
+There is a big server outage which has effected Fitbit across North America, Europe and Australia.
+The syncing services have been down for the past few hours and even the forum web pages are gone.

 Essential reading: Top fitness trackers and health gadgets